joblib/loky/README.rst

     print("Number of used processes:", n_workers)
     assert n_workers == 4

-For more advance usage, see our `documentation <https://loky.readthedocs.io/en/stable/>`
+For more advance usage, see our documentation_.

 Acknowledgement